circular-protocol/circular-py/README.md

 ## Usage

-Explain how to use the package and provide some basic examples to get users started.
+Import the package and instantiate the Circular Protocol API class.

 ```python
 from circular_protocol_api import CircularProtocolAPI